Archive product

 Description

-South African artist William Kentridge (born 1955) has gained international recognition for his innovative and poetic work in drawing, sculpture, film, and printmaking.
+South African artist William Kentridge (born 1955) has gained international recognition for his innovative and poetic work across drawing, sculpture, film, and printmaking.
 This monograph, the most comprehensive published to date within Kentridge's extensive oeuvre, gathers nearly 200 of his works created since 1989.
 Exploring diverse expressions across various media, the book is richly illustrated with over 2000 images.
-It reveals Kentridge's love of contradictions and uncertainties, showing how his work moves between the personal and the political, static and temporal, witty and profound, real and metaphorical, as well as between acts of creation, disassembly, or erasure.
-William Kentridge: Fortuna also unveils his dynamic studio practice in Johannesburg, a creative process that can be described as an act of performance, in which he seeks ways to express his powerful ideas.
+It reveals Kentridge's love of contradictions and uncertainties, showing how his work moves between personal and political, static and temporal, humorous and profound, authentic and metaphorical, as well as acts of creation, disassembly, or erasure.
+William Kentridge: Fortuna also unveils the dynamic process behind Kentridge's studio practice in Johannesburg, a creative act that can be described as a performance where he seeks ways to express his powerful ideas.
 This process aligns with the principle of “fortune,” a rule not governed by rational control but, as the artist himself states, one in which there is “neither plan nor chance in the making of images.”

-Vivid commentary by Kentridge accompanies his works, offering essential insight into his methods and creative thinking.
-Curator Lilian Tone and artist and writer Kate McCrickard place their practice within a broader context, exploring conceptual and visual tendencies in Kentridge's work and the relationships between his art and his native South Africa.
+Kentridge's lively commentary accompanies his works, offering essential insight into his methods and creative thinking.
+Curator Lilian Tone and artist and writer Kate McCrickard place their practice within a broader context, examining conceptual and visual trends in Kentridge's work and the relationship between his art and his native South Africa.
 The book is complemented by a bibliography and chronology covering the artist's major solo and group exhibitions, as well as his film and theatrical performances.
 William Kentridge: Fortuna is a rich and fascinating survey of one of the most important contemporary artists.

 History of the Thames & Hudson brand

 Walter Neurath was born in Vienna in 1903.
 In 1938, he left his hometown—where he ran an art gallery and published illustrated books—for London.
-Initially, he worked as a production director at Adprint, a brand founded by Viennese émigré Wolfgang Foges.
-Neurath and Foges developed an innovative concept now known as book packaging (or co-publishing), where ideas for books are developed, ordered, produced, and sold to publishers operating across different markets and languages to create large editions and reduce unit production costs.
+Initially, he worked as a production director at Adprint, a company founded by Viennese émigré Wolfgang Foges.
+Neurath and Foges developed an innovative concept now known as book packaging (or co-publishing), where ideas for books are developed, commissioned, produced, and sold to publishers operating in different markets and languages to create large editions and reduce unit production costs.
 Neurath’s concept was the first of many innovations introduced to the publishing world through Thames & Hudson.

-Seeking to continue the packaging of collectible books in a second edition and recognizing the need to amortize the high costs of producing illustrated books, Neurath established his own publishing company with offices in London and New York in the fall of 1949.
+Seeking to continue the packaging of collectible books in a second edition and recognizing the need to amortize the high costs of producing illustrated books, Neurath established his own publishing company with offices in London and New York in autumn 1949.
 Eva Neurath, who arrived in London from Berlin in 1939, was a co-founder.

-Of the ten titles published on the first list by Thames & Hudson in 1950, *English Cathedrals*, with photographs by Martin Hürlimann, was the first and achieved the greatest success.
-A testament to the brand’s strong conviction from the very beginning regarding the longevity of books, it remained in print until 1971.
-In the first year of publication, Albert Einstein’s *Out of My Later Years* also appeared, an early indicator of the program’s breadth.
+Of the ten titles published on the first list by Thames & Hudson in 1950, *English Cathedrals*, with photographs by Martin Hürlimann, were the first and most successful.
+The strong brand conviction regarding the longevity of books remained in print until 1971.
+In the first year of publication, Albert Einstein's *Out of My Later Years* also appeared, an early indicator of the program's breadth.
 As the list gradually expanded—from ten titles in 1950 to 144 in 1955—the company moved its offices to High Holborn and in 1956 relocated to a Georgian townhouse at 30 Bloomsbury Street, near Bedford Square, becoming the epicenter of book publishing in London.
 The manufacturing remained at this address, eventually expanding to five houses by 1999, when it returned to High Holborn.

 In 1958, Thames & Hudson launched one of its most renowned series, *World of Art*, which became the foundation of a highly diverse list.
-Characterized by pocket-sized editions and black spines, the series expanded in just seven years to include 49 titles.
-Almost 60 years later, the series boasts over 300 titles, which, according to Christopher Frayling, “are splattered with paint copies in every art school in the country.”
+Characterized by pocket-sized editions with black spines, the series expanded in just seven years to include 49 titles.
+Almost 60 years later, the series boasts over 300 titles, which, according to Christopher Frayling, “are splattered with paint in every art school across the country.”

-Other important series that added depth and prestige to the list include *Ancient People and Places*, edited by Glyn Daniel, who from the 1950s contributed to pioneering interest in archaeology, both in print and on television.
+Other significant series that added depth and prestige to the list include *Ancient People and Places*, edited by Glyn Daniel, who from the 1950s contributed to pioneering interest in archaeology, both in book form and television.
 Over 34 titles were published in this series over 34 years.
-The large-format *Great Civilizations* series, launched in 1961, featured contributions from esteemed scholars such as Alan Bullock, Asa Briggs, Hugh Trevor-Roper, A. J. P. Taylor, and John Julius Norwich.
+The large-format *Great Civilizations* series, published in 1961, featured contributions from esteemed scholars such as Alan Bullock, Asa Briggs, Hugh Trevor-Roper, A. J. P. Taylor, and John Julius Norwich.

-2016 marked the beginning of an extraordinary new chapter for the company, announcing publishing partnerships with two of the world’s most important museums: British Museum and Victoria and Albert Museum.
+2016 marked a remarkable new chapter for the company, announcing publishing partnerships with two of the world’s most important museums: British Museum and Victoria and Albert Museum.

 Manufacturer information